-How to randomly show 1 of X questions at a Limesurvey survey
+There is no built-in option to randomly show 1 of X questions in LimeSurvey.

-Limesurvey offers various randomization features.
-One common randomization use case is showing different versions of a question at a Limesurvey survey.
-To do so, you need to randomly show one of the X question versions to the user so the first step would be to generate a random number between 1-X. For this we can use the powerful Limesurvey Expression Manager which is available since release 1.92.
+LimeSurvey offers various randomization features.
+One common randomization use case is showing different versions of a question at a LimeSurvey survey.
+To do so, you need to randomly show 1 of the X question versions to the user.
+So the first step would be to generate a random number between 1-X. For this we can use the powerful LimeSurvey Expression Manager.

-The new question type “equation” can be used to store the result of the random function.
-So create an “equation” question with question code “randnumber” and the following content at the question text field, which will generate a random number between 1 and 2:
+The equation question type is listed at the “Mask questions” section.
+We will use it to store the result of the random function.
+So first step is to create an “equation” question with question code “randnumber”.
+At the question text you can add a simple note like “Hidden question for creating a random number”.
+On the right at the question settings at section “Logic” you can add this equation to generate a random number between 1 and 2:

 {if(is_empty(randnumber.NAOK),rand(1,2),randnumber.NAOK)}